HaukeBartsch/3b1b-vis/README.md

         self.play(FadeOut(box3),FadeOut(arrow_3),FadeOut(rdp_text3))
 ```

-## Bragging
+## Physics simulation

 In order to show how far I got with learning the ropes here a Lattice Boltzmann (2D9Q) animation with reflective and periodic boundary conditions (no-slip).
 The original python code is from the Wikipedia page and adapted here to 3b1b.
 The lattice on the left is using reflective, the lattice on the right periodic boundary conditions.

 ![Lattice Boltzman animation](https://github.com/HaukeBartsch/3b1b-vis/blob/main/videos/LB.gif)

 Each of the two fields has a resolution of 50 by 50.
-The _LB class performs the computation and vis the drawing at each timestep.
+The _LB class performs the computation and vis() the drawing at each timestep.
 The two lattices are displayed using a grid of circles.
 Outside an annulus ring the opacity of the circles is set to very low.
+This was the first time I tried to use colormaps - in this case just a transition map between two colors.

 ```python
 from manimlib import *